Lego Stranger Things: Construction sets

-According to Bricklink, The Lego Group released two Lego sets as part of Lego Stranger Things theme.
+According to BrickLink, The Lego Group released two Lego sets as part of the Lego Stranger Things theme.
 The product line was eventually discontinued by the end of December 2022.

 In 2019, The Lego Group had a partnership with Netflix.
-The Lego Group introduced a Stranger Things set called The Upside Down (set number: 75810), based on a version of the Byers' home and its replica in the Upside Down was released in May 2019.
-The largest set consists of 2287 pieces with 8 minifigures.
-The Byers' house had 4 rooms including a front porch with furniture, living room, dining room and Will's bedroom.
-It also included Chief Jim Hopper's police truck and variety of accessories.
-The set included Lego minifigures of Eleven, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper and the Demogorgon.
+The Lego Group introduced a Stranger Things set called The Upside Down (set number: 75810), based on a version of the Byers' home, and its replica of the Upside Down was released in May 2019.
+The most extensive set consists of 2287 pieces with 8 minifigures.
+The Byers' house had four rooms: a front porch with furniture, a living room, a dining room, and Will's bedroom.
+It also included Chief Jim Hopper's police truck and a variety of accessories.
+The set included Lego minifigures of Eleven, Mike Wheeler, Lucas Sinclair, Dustin Henderson, Will Byers, Joyce Byers, Chief Jim Hopper, and the Demogorgon.
 The sets were designed primarily for adults with an age rating of 16+ or above.
 The set was designed by Lego Senior Model Designer Justin Ramsden.
 In 2021, The Lego Group announced The Upside Down (set number: 75810) was retired on 31 December 2021.

-In July 2019, San Diego Comic-Con had announced that an exclusive Barb minifigure would be given away to the winners.
+In July 2019, San Diego Comic-Con announced that an exclusive Barb minifigure would be given away to the winners.

 In February 2022, a Demogorgon minifigure Keyring was released and was retired in August 2022.

 Lego BrickHeadz sets

-On 1 February 2022, a set named Demogorgon and Eleven (set number: 40549) were released as part of the Lego BrickHeadz theme.
+On 1 February 2022, a set named Demogorgon and Eleven (set number: 40549) was released as part of the Lego BrickHeadz theme.
 The set consists of 192 pieces and 2 baseplates.
 The set was retired in December 2022.

 Web shorts

-The product line was accompanied by a series of animated short films that was released on YouTube.
+The product line was accompanied by a series of animated short films released on YouTube.